China June exports unexpectedly rise as economies reopen, imports up

 BEIJING: China's exports unexpectedly rose in June as overseas economies reopened after lockdowns, while imports grew for the first time this year, reinforcing views the recovery from the pandemic is gaining traction in the world's second-largest economy.

-Exports in June edged up 0.5per cent from a year earlier, customs data showed on Tuesday, beating analysts' expectations for a 1.5per cent drop and compared with 3.3per cent decline in May.
+Exports in June edged up 0.5 per cent from a year earlier, customs data showed on Tuesday (Jul 14), beating analysts' expectations for a 1.5 per cent drop and compared with 3.3 per cent decline in May.

 "The reopening of major western economies and elevated overseas demand for PPEs (personal protective equipment) and masks supported Chinese exports in June," said Boyang Xue, a China analyst at Ducker Frontier.